Commercial Vehicle Procurement and Fleet Sourcing for Port Harcourt and Abuja

 Import duty

-Vehicles attract 5–35% import duty depending on type.
-Passenger vehicles: 5–20%.
-Commercial trucks: 5–10%.
-Some EV categories attract 0% under ECOWAS CET incentive schemes.
+Vehicles attract different import duty rates depending on type and HS code.
+Some EV categories may attract reduced duty, subject to HS code verification and the Nigeria Customs tariff schedule at time of import.
 EuroVista provides HS code guidance as part of the quotation.

 Pre-shipment inspection — what we check

 EuroVista coordinates pre-shipment inspection through an accredited inspection partner at origin.
-Inspection is carried out before the vessel sails and a written report is issued prior to shipment confirmation.
+Inspection is carried out before the vessel sails and a written report is issued prior to shipment confirmation, giving Port Harcourt, Rivers State, Abuja, and FCT buyers evidence before the unit enters the freight and customs chain.
 The following items are assessed on every unit:

 • VIN verification against the purchase order